csplevuanh/levuanh/index.md

   <img src="./assets/img/concentration_phenomenon.png" alt="Concentration of Measure Phenomenon" width="600"/>
 </p>

-In high-dimensional spaces, distances between points become nearly identical.
-This fundamentally reshapes how similarity and structure should be interpreted in learned representations.
-This phenomenon, named Concentration of Measure, is critical to data geometry in AGI because it explains why naive notions of distance fail, motivating the need for structured, constraint-aware representations that preserve meaningful variation.
+In high-dimensional spaces, distances between points become nearly similar.
+This reshapes how similarity and structure should be interpreted in learned representations.
+This phenomenon, named Concentration of Measure, is important to data geometry in AGI because it explains why naive notions of distance fail.
+That's why it motivates the need for structured, constraint-aware representations that preserve meaningful variation.